Sample · Decode+

 • Medication decisions should always be made with a qualified healthcare provider who can consider your complete clinical picture.

-This is a sample report generated with fictional data for demonstration purposes.
-Your actual report will reflect your personal genetic results.
+This is a sample built from fictional data for demonstration purposes.
+Your own results in Decode+ reflect your personal genetics.

-Get your personalized pain & anesthesia report
+Decode your own pain & anesthesia response

 • Which pain medications are affected